 Diagnosis of arachnoid cysts in dogs

-As noted before, because many dogs suffering from arachnoid cysts won’t actually suffer from any symptoms of their condition, its fair to say that many of these same animals will also go undiagnosed simply due to the expense of actually making a definitive diagnosis.
+As noted before, because many dogs suffering from arachnoid cysts won’t suffer from any symptoms of their condition, it’s fair to say that many of these same animals will also go undiagnosed simply due to the expense of making a definitive diagnosis.

-While it is possible to come make a “suspected diagnosis” based on incidental findings that are easily observable, in order to make a definitive diagnosis, your veterinarian will likely need to order some pretty expensive tests such as a magnetic resonance imaging (MRI) exam which may or may not be readily available in your area.
+You see, while it is possible to come make a “suspected diagnosis” based on incidental findings that are easily observable, to make a definitive diagnosis, your veterinarian will likely need to order some pretty expensive tests such as a magnetic resonance imaging (MRI) exam which may or may not be readily available in your area.

 Treatment of arachnoid cysts in dogs.

-Treating arachnoid cysts can also be very expensive in some cases simply because it could require the need for a neurosurgeon to perform a surgery in order to “lance” or remove the troublesome cyst in your dog.
-This of course is in cases where the cyst is located in an area that is treatable and would not present too much of a risk to the patient.
+Treating arachnoid cysts can be quite expensive in some instances, mainly if it necessitates the involvement of a neurosurgeon to perform a surgical procedure to lance or remove the problematic cyst in your dog.
+However, this option is only viable if the cyst is in a treatable area and does not pose significant risks to the patient.

-One can easily imagine how having a pet with symptomatic arachnoid cysts can easily become of the more expensive medical conditions to treat particularly due to the fact that it could require the services of a neurosurgeon.
+In alternative scenarios where a complete cure is deemed too risky or costly, your veterinarian may propose treatments to manage the symptoms caused by the condition rather than curing it outright.
+In either case, one can easily imagine how having a pet with symptomatic arachnoid cysts can quickly become of the more expensive medical conditions to treat, mainly because it could require the services of a neurosurgeon.

 Which brings us…

-To the point of the article where we like to remind folks that we her at IndulgeYourPet, are not medical professionals and we’re certainly not veterinarians.
-All we are is a bunch folks who are passionate about animals and want to try to help any pet owner do what’s best for his or her loved one.
+To the point of the article where we like to remind folks that we at IndulgeYourPet are not medical professionals and are certainly not veterinarians.
+We are all passionate about animals and want to help pet owners do what’s best for their loved ones.

 This is why…